smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 #### App Service Consumer

 This section will cover how another app can consume the newly published app service.
+An app service consumer is a module that intends to consume data provided by an app service.
+The IVI system itself can be considered an app service consumer as one of the greatest advantages of this proposal is to augment IVI systems with additional services that it might not be built with or become obsolete.

 ![App Service Consumer](../assets/proposals/0167-app-services/consumer.png "App Service Consumer")